api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ## Checking Status of Bids

 To check the status of bids, call the [status endpoint](../api/#post-status) on the relay API.
-For Example, the status endpoint will return the following response for the bid placed in the previous section:
+For example, the status endpoint will return the following response for the bid placed in the previous section:

 ```json